Acrylic nails are a great way to add length and strength to your natural nails, but they can be difficult to keep clean.

 Why is my nail black under my acrylic?

-If your nail is black under your acrylic, it could be due to a few different things.
-It could be a reaction to the acrylic itself, or it could be an infection.
-If you notice that your nails are black, see a doctor or nail technician as soon as possible.
+If your nail is black under your acrylic, it could be due to a reaction to the acrylic itself or an infection.
+If you notice your nails are black, see a doctor or nail technician as soon as possible.
 They will be able to assess the situation and provide you with treatment.

 Why are my nails yellow under acrylics?